Twitter: Thinking Outside The Box In 2017

 A recent research from Bi Intelligence puts the market size for mobile app install ads in the US at $6.8 billion by 2019, a 14% CAGR from 2014.

 This is a fresh market for Twitter to grow its revenue given the huge premium of app install ads.
-Since it was released last quarter, the effect of this new release will be felt for the first time and I expect it to be a significant revenue driver this year.
+Since it was released last quarter, the effect of this new release is yet to be felt and I expect it to be a significant revenue driver this year.

 Live Videos